SixArm/mast-cell-help/topics/presyncope/index.md

 * A sensation of "floating"
 * Rapid or irregular heart rate (palpitations)

-Presyncope is usually a warning sign that something is disrupting normal blood flow to the brain, which can be caused by a variety of factors, including:
+Presyncope can be caused by a variety of factors, including:

 * Orthostatic Hypotension: A sudden drop in blood pressure when transitioning from lying down to standing up.
 * Dehydration: A lack of fluid in the body can lead to low blood pressure and reduced blood flow to the brain.